Allen Hatcher

-Allen Edward Hatcher (born October 23, 1944) is an American topologist.
+Allen Edward Hatcher (born October 23, 1944) is an American mathematician specializing in geometric topology.

 Biography

 Hatcher was born in Indianapolis, Indiana.
-After obtaining his B.S from Oberlin College in 1966, he went for his graduate studies to Stanford University, where he received his Ph.D. in 1971.
+After obtaining his B.A. and B.Mus. from Oberlin College in 1966, he went for his graduate studies to Stanford University, where he received his Ph.D. in 1971.
 His thesis, A K2 Obstruction for Pseudo-Isotopies, was written under the supervision of Hans Samelson.

 Afterwards, Hatcher went to Princeton University, where he was an NSF postdoc for a year, then a lecturer for another year, and then Assistant Professor from 1973 to 1979.
 He was also a member of the Institute for Advanced Study in 1975–76 and 1979–80.
-Hatcher went on to become a professor at the University of California, Los Angeles in 1977.
+Hatcher moved to the University of California, Los Angeles as an assistant professor in 1977.
 From 1983 he has been a professor at Cornell University; he is now a professor emeritus.

-In 1978 Hatcher was an invited speaker at the International Congresses of Mathematicians in Helsinki.
+In 1978 Hatcher was an invited speaker at the International Congress of Mathematicians in Helsinki.

-Mathematical contributions

-He has worked in geometric topology, both in high dimensions, relating pseudoisotopy to algebraic K-theory, and in low dimensions: surfaces and 3-manifolds, such as proving the Smale conjecture for the 3-sphere.

-3-manifolds

-Perhaps among his most recognized results in 3-manifolds concern the classification of incompressible surfaces in certain 3-manifolds and their boundary slopes.
-William Floyd and Hatcher classified all the incompressible surfaces in punctured-torus bundles over the circle.
-William Thurston and Hatcher classified the incompressible surfaces in 2-bridge knot complements.
-As corollaries, this gave more examples of non-Haken, non-Seifert fibered, irreducible 3-manifolds and extended the techniques and line of investigation started in Thurston's Princeton lecture notes.
-Hatcher also showed that irreducible, boundary-irreducible 3-manifolds with toral boundary have at most "half" of all possible boundary slopes resulting from essential surfaces.
-In the case of one torus boundary, one can conclude that the number of slopes given by essential surfaces is finite.

-Hatcher has made contributions to the so-called theory of essential laminations in 3-manifolds.
-He invented the notion of "end-incompressibility" and several of his students, such as Mark Brittenham, Charles Delman, and Rachel Roberts, have made important contributions to the theory.

-Surfaces

-Hatcher and Thurston exhibited an algorithm to produce a presentation of the mapping class group of a closed, orientable surface.
-Their work relied on the notion of a cut system and moves that relate any two systems.
+In 1983 Hatcher proved the Smale conjecture, named after Stephen Smale.